-Celebrate diversity and inclusion with great art and illustrations! #queerlove #queerart
+Celebrate diversity and inclusion with great art and illustrations from these queer artists on Instagram! #QueerLove #QueerArt

 A nice illustration with great meaning often brightens up your day – like when The Forest Mori draws her relationship with animals, Isatisse paints a vivid picture about social anxiety or Cath Love sheds light on female body positivity.
-In honour of pride month, we’ve put together a list of some of our favourite queer artists on Instagram.
-Let’s learn more about sexual fluidity and gender inclusivity through the medium of art – and simply celebrate diversity!
+Here, we’ve put together a list of some of our favourite queer artists on Instagram.
+Learn more about sexual fluidity and gender inclusivity through the medium of art – and simply celebrate diversity!

 Queer artists on Instagram you need to follow